 Yes.
 The National Cancer Screening Register and contact centre will remain operational.

 Role of GPs

+GPs play a key role in ensuring that program participants progress through the screening pathway.
 GPs deliver clinically appropriate advice, services, treatment and care, and provide data on participants and their outcomes to the Program Register.

 For your patients, you are asked to: